-The Civita Institute will host several new educational programs in 2020 in addition to the return of our popular programs.
-Additional details will be forthcoming in separate announcements as we finalize precise dates—sign up for our Newsletter to be the first to know.
-In the meantime here is a summary of what’s coming up with educational programs at The Civita Institute in Italy.
+The Civita Institute and its program partners have postponed all of our educational programs in Italy for 2020 due to COVID-19 precautions.
+However we are thrilled to be planning for hosting several programs in 2021, further described below.
+Additional details will be forthcoming in separate announcements—sign up for our Newsletter to be the first to know.
+In the meantime here is a summary of what’s coming up with educational programs at The Civita Institute in Italy for 2021.

 Historic Preservation and Sustainable Design in the Etruscan Hill Towns of Central Italy—this program includes 36 AIA-approved HSW Learning Units.
-Stephen Day and Nancy Josephson are leading a new edition of their exciting 10-day program based in Civita, Perugia and Siena for May 6-16, 2020 that will focus on architectural preservation, sustainability, and modern design interventions in several extraordinary Etruscan hill towns, including extraordinary connections with Italian designers, engineers, cultural leaders and other compatriots.
+Stephen Day and Nancy Josephson are leading a new edition of their exciting 10-day program based in Civita, Perugia and Siena for October 15-25, 2021 that will focus on architectural preservation, sustainability, and modern design interventions in several phenomenal Etruscan hill towns, including extraordinary connections with Italian designers, engineers, cultural leaders and other compatriots.
 This program is not only for architects but also others interested in a deep dive into architectural preservation and local culture in several ancient but vital Etruscan hill towns.
-Using Civita as the base camp, with overnight trips to key locations, participants will explore important preservation work and the protection of cultural treasures in phenomenal towns such as Assisi, Perugia, Tarquinia, Tuscania, Orvieto, Pienza, Cortona and Siena, in addition to Civita.
+Using Civita as the base camp, with overnight trips to key locations, participants will explore important preservation work and the protection of cultural treasures in hill towns such as Assisi, Perugia, Tarquinia, Tuscania, Orvieto, Pienza, Cortona and Siena, in addition to Civita.
 For more information, please download the Program Summary book here.

-This small group program has limited capacity (only 7 participants, plus your guides) so contact us soon at firstname.lastname@example.org with any questions and if you are interested in experiencing this exciting and unique program.
+This October 15-25, 2021 program is nearly full and has only one spot remaining.
+Please contact us at email@example.com with any questions and if you are interested in experiencing this unique program.

 More details will follow on all these programs, so stay tuned.